Mission Imperative

 Maureen Hinman

 Maureen Hinman is the Co-Founder and Chairman of Silverado Policy Accelerator.
 Ms. Hinman, a leading policy expert on the intersection of energy, environment, and the economy, most recently served as Director for Environment and Natural Resources at the Office of the United States Trade Representative.
 At USTR she led a range of multilateral, regional, and bilateral trade policy initiatives focused on the environmental goods and services sector as well as natural resource conservation.
 Ms. Hinman previously served as the U.S. Department of Commerce’s senior industry trade specialist responsible for international policy development and interagency advocacy for the U.S. environmental technology industry.
 Prior to entering federal service Hinman consulted on regional integration and trade policy implementation at Nathan Associates, a Washington-based economic policy consultancy.
 Ms. Hinman serves as a policy advisor for the Center for Climate and Trade.
-She was named a "2022 Tech Titan" by Washingtonian Magazine.
+She was named to Washingtonian Magazine's 2022 and 2023 "Tech Titan" list.

 Sarah Stewart

-Sarah V. Stewart is the Executive Director of Silverado Policy Accelerator.
-Ms. Stewart has nearly two decades of experience as an international trade lawyer, trade policy expert, and trade negotiator.
 Immediately prior to joining Silverado, Ms. Stewart led the public policy efforts at Amazon on U.S. trade policy and export controls matters.
 From 2013 to 2018, Ms. Stewart worked for the Office of the United States Trade Representative, with her most recent position being the Deputy Assistant USTR for Environment and Natural Resources.
 During her time at USTR, Ms. Stewart was the lead environment chapter negotiator for the US-Mexico-Canada Agreement and the Transatlantic Trade and Investment Partnership (TTIP) negotiations with the European Union.
-Prior to joining USTR, Ms. Stewart served in different legal and policy roles at The Humane Society of the United States and Humane Society International, including spearheading a first ever international legal group.
-Ms. Stewart began her career at the Law Offices of Stewart and Stewart, where she worked on behalf of U.S. manufacturing companies and workers.
-Ms. Stewart serves as a policy advisor for the Center for Climate and Trade, is a fellow at the National Security Institute, and is on the advisory board of American University's Washington College of Law Program on Environmental and Energy Law.
+Prior to joining USTR, Ms. Stewart served in different legal and policy roles at the Humane Society of the United States and Humane Society International, including spearheading a first-ever international legal group.
+Ms. Stewart began her career at the Law Offices of Stewart and Stewart, where she worked for over five years on behalf of U.S. manufacturing companies and workers.

 Andrew David

-Andrew S. David is the Senior Director of Research and Analysis at the Silverado Policy Accelerator.
+Andrew S. David is Vice President of Research and Analysis at Silverado Policy Accelerator.
 Mr. David has more than fifteen years of experience working on international trade and environmental issues.
 Prior to joining Silverado, he worked on trade issues at the U.S. International Trade Commission, where he managed projects on trade, industry competitiveness, and environmental goods.
 He has also authored or co-authored numerous papers and reports on advanced technology products, environmental goods, renewable energy equipment, and other topics.
 Prior to joining the USITC, he was a Next Generation Fellow at the National Bureau of Asian Research.
 He also worked at the Cadmus Group and the Food Bank of Contra Costa and Solano.
 He earned his bachelor’s degree in history and political science from Duke University and holds master’s degrees from the LBJ School of Public Affairs and the Department of Asian Studies at The University of Texas at Austin.

 Strategic Council